sriramsnotes/sriramsnotes.github.io/index.md

-Srirams Notes is the brand name Sriram Srinivasan is writing technology articles.
-Sriram has around 20 years of experience in technology industry.
-Armed with his experience and never stop learning attitude, he has embarked on a mission to write quality technology content that covers, Concepts, Trends and News.
-Occastionaly he will write technology career advice also.
+Sriram's Notes is the brand name Sriram Srinivasan is writing technology articles.

+Sriram has around 20 years of experience in the technology industry.

+Armed with his experience and never stop learning attitude, he has started to write quality technology content that covers, Concepts, Trends, and News.
+Occasionally he will write technology career advice also.
-The purpose of this page is to introduce Sriram and let you readers know where you can go to consume his content.